phase2/outrigger-docs/docs/getting-started/mac-installation.md

 Options on the `start` command:

-* **driver:** The driver to create the Docker Machine with.
+* **--driver:** The driver to create the Docker Machine with.
 Choices are:
     * `virtualbox` - default
     * `vmwarefusion`
     * `xhyve`
-* **cpuCount:** The number of virtual CPU you want to allocate to this VM.
+* **--cpu-count** The number of virtual CPU you want to allocate to this VM.
 Defaults to 2
-* **memSize:** The size memory you want to configure for this VM, in Megabytes.
+* **--memory-size** The size memory you want to configure for this VM, in Megabytes.
 Defaults to 4096
-* **diskSize:** The size drive you want to configure for this VM, in Gigabytes.
+* **--disk-size** The size drive you want to configure for this VM, in Gigabytes.
 Defaults to 40

 ### Configure your shell to set Outrigger Docker environment

 To configure the shell with the proper Outrigger environment, run the following command after the docker host has started from the previous step.

 `eval "$(rig config)"`

 For convenience, you should make this automatic on every terminal you launch.
 To do that add the following to your `.bash_profile`, `.zshrc` or equivalent:

 ```bash